Imogen Skelton

 Imogen Skelton (born 15 October 2000) is a high jumper.
-She won the New Zealand national title in the high jump in 2024.
+She won the New Zealand national title in the high jump in 2024, 2025 and 2026.

 Early life

 Skelton started athletics in primary school and joined Wellington Harriers Athletics Club when she was ten years-old.
 She attended Samuel Marsden Collegiate School in Wellington and was the New Zealand Secondary Schools junior girls high jump champion.
 She was named athlete of the year at the 2017 College Sports Wellington (CSW) Awards.

 Career

 Skelton won the New Zealand U18 National High Jump title, came 2nd in the U20s at the same competition, in Dunedin in March 2016.

-The following year she was selected to represent New Zealand at the 2017 Commonwealth Youth Games in the Bahamas.
+The following year she placed third at the 2017 Commonwealth Youth Games in the Bahamas.

 In March 2022 at the New Zealand Track & Field Championships in Hastings she cleared a new personal best height of 1.86 metres in finishing second behind Keeley O’Hagan.

 Skelton won the high jump at Whanganui’s Cooks Classic in January 2024, with a clearance of 1.80 metres.
-In March 2024, she won the New Zealand national championship in the high jump with a clearance of 1.85 metres.
+In February, she set a new personal best of 1.87 metres at the International Track Meet in Christchurch.
+In March, she won the 2024 New Zealand Athletics Championship high jump competition with a clearance of 1.85 metres.
+In June 2024, she was a silver medalist in the high jump at the 2024 Oceania Athletics Championships in Suva, Fiji with 1.83 metres.

-In June 2024, she was a silver medalist in the high jump at the 2024 Oceania Athletics Championships in Fiji.
+Skelton won the high jump title at the 2025 New Zealand Athletics Championships in Dunedin, clearing 1.81 metres.

+On 14 February 2026, Skelton attained a new personal best jump of 1.88 metres at the Porritt Classic in Hamilton.
+Skelton retained her title at the 2026 New Zealand Athletics Championships in Auckland, with a best jump of 1.81 metres.
+In May, Skelton was runner-up to Izobelle Louison-Roe with 1.80 metres at the 2026 Oceania Athletics Championships in Darwin.